Stop me if you’ve heard this before — the conversation starts like this:

 It’s a bit rude to answer a question with a question, I suppose, but in this case, it’s unavoidable.

 Nobody wants to feel cheated

-The client is reluctant to share his budget, which I understand: he’s worried that whatever number he picks is going to match the price of my services — it will.
-He will interpret this as an amazing coincidence (in other words: he thinks I don’t want to leave any money on the table, and I’m probably inflating my price because I think he won’t know the difference).
+The client is reluctant to share the project budget, which I understand: the concern is that whatever number they pick is going to magically match the price of my services — it will.
+They will interpret this as an amazing coincidence (in other words: they think I don’t want to leave any money on the table, and I’m probably inflating my price because I think they won’t know the difference).

 Not only am I charging appropriately, it would never occur to me to overcharge.
 The type of services I can provide varies with a project’s budget, but I do my best work for all of my clients.